 To have your event featured on our events calendar, please submit your event to the Gunnison Valley Events Calendar.

 TAPP runs an annual grant cycle in the fall.
-Grants are awarded for events and marketing projects that meet the criteria in our rubric below.
+Grants are awarded for events and marketing projects that meet the criteria in our rubric.